awesome-astra/docs/docs/pages/develop/sdk/astra-vector-client-java.md

 - [x] **Create an Astra Token**

-Once connected on the user interface, select `settings` on the left menu and tab `tokens` to create a new token.
+Once logged into the user interface, select settings from the left menu and then click on the tokens tab to create a new token.

 <img src="../../../../img/astra/astra-settings-1.png" />